 Street Howitzers: The Evolution of Combat Shotguns

-The world of shotguns has always been intertwined with nature.
-Some of the earliest ‘firearms’ made in China were known as fire lances.
-These spear-like weapons contained gunpowder which propelled shrapnel made from porcelain and small iron pellets.
-These proto-shotguns were just the first in a long line of combat shotguns.
+The history of shotguns is deeply connected to warfare.
+Early Chinese ‘firearms,’ called fire lances, used gunpowder to propel shrapnel made from porcelain and iron pellets.
+These proto-shotguns were the first in a long line of combat shotguns.

-Today we are going to dive into the history of combat shotguns by observing some of the most famed examples of the concept throughout time.
+Today, we will explore the history of combat shotguns by examining some of the most famous examples over time.

 The Blunderbuss